AnduroProject/anduro-wallet-connector-react/README.md

 # anduro-wallet-connector

-Anduro Wallet Connector is a React library to enable users to easily connect to the Anduro browser extension.
+Anduro Wallet Connector is a React library that will enable users to easily connect to the Anduro Wallet browser extension.
 This library includes the below options:
   - Connect
   - Disconnect
   - Send transaction ( BTC & CBTC )